octoml/octoml-profile/examples/README.md

 ### Model coverage

+We've enabled dynamic graph capture with `@accelerate(dynamic=True)`.
+See the generative model [t5.py](t5.py) as an example.

-We are actively working on enabling models like Stable Diffusion and GPT2.
+We are actively working on enabling models like Stable Diffusion.
 See the [Known issues section](../README.md#known-issues) for a sense of octoml-profile's model coverage surface.
 If you have a use case that we don't currently support, please file an issue and we will prioritize support accordingly.